realityforge/resgen/README.md

 ## TODO

-* Abstract the rake task definitions into reality-generators somehow.
 * Add tests for the model objects.
 * Try and figure out how to write tests for generators.